 But for others, including some with autism or a learning disability, their mental health can get worse in hospital and they and their families can struggle to get the help that is right for them.

 In some cases, young people can be trapped in inappropriate hospitals for years, or be subjected to long-term seclusion or dangerous forms of restraint.

 Alongside The National Autistic Society, we are calling for stronger rights for young people and their families, so that they always receive care and support that’s appropriate for them.

-On 3rd November, the Mental Health Units (Use of Force) Bill was voted through the House of Commons.
+On 6th July, the Mental Health Units (Use of Force) Bill passed through the House of Commons.

-The Bill is known as Seni’s Law, named after a young man called Seni Lewis who died in a mental health unit after being physically restrained.
-When it becomes law, it will limit the use of force in mental health units by increasing training in de-escalation techniques, ensuring that every use of restraint is recorded, and making sure that an independent review is automatically triggered whenever anyone is harmed by the use of restraint.
+The Bill is known as Seni’s Law, named after a young black man called Seni Lewis who died in a mental health unit after being physically restrained.
+If it becomes law, it will limit the use of force in mental health units by:

 Did you know?